 But where this laptop truly beats its competitors is with its aeroblade 34 fan system.
 If you’re paying over $1000 for a laptop, having a proper cooling system is essential, yet you don’t find one in many laptops.
 Therefore, if you plan to use your laptop for hours-long projects, we recommend Acer.

 This notebook’s specs are all standard and beyond.
 Additionally, it is topped off with Acer’s predator-only features which truly makes it a powerful state-of-the-art laptop.

 The only thing that can put students off is the design.
 This laptop very much resembles gaming laptops, so students taking it to class might prefer a more subtle design.

 Dell races onto our list as one of the best-looking laptops in the market.
 This is a laptop you can stare at for hours just to take in the craftsmanship that went into creating its design, which is nothing short of artful.

 We’ll tell you right away: this is for handling 2D applications.
 You can run the high-demanding software on it, but you might have to settle for a few bumps and glitches.

 The almost bezel-free screen on the Dell XPS is what makes this one of the best-looking devices out there.

-Moreover, the edge to edge display accompanied with 4k ultra HD+ and Adobe RGB makes this the dream laptop for those working with graphics.
-Further, the aluminum build with carbon fiber finish gives it a sturdy and sleek exterior.
+Moreover, the edge-to-edge display accompanied with 4k ultra HD+ and Adobe RGB makes this the dream laptop for those working with graphics.
+Further, the aluminum build with a carbon fiber finish gives it a sturdy and sleek exterior.